 The design and contents of heritage guides have changed markedly over the last three decades.
 This post is aimed at showing the development of site guides in the post Second World War period, though the origins lie in the 1930s.
 Visitors to sites could use the Illustrated Guide to Scotland with individual entries on sites.

-The Ministry of Works Guides, such as the one for Jarlshof followed a format developed in the pre-war decades.
+The Ministry of Works Guides, such as the ones for Inchcolm, Skara Brae and Jarlshof followed the format developed in the pre-war decades.
 Note that the colour for the covers was not standardised.

 They were succeeded by the MPBW ‘blue guides’.
 These tended to use an image associated with the site.